 KEY WEST, FL – The National Marine Sanctuary Foundation (the Foundation) announces its newest chapter in the Florida Keys.
 The chapter will promote local stewardship of Florida Keys National Marine Sanctuary (the sanctuary) through projects that support conservation and restoration and engage the public and partners in protecting its unique ecosystems.

 The chapter is the result of a merger with the Sanctuary Friends Foundation of the Florida Keys to form the Florida Keys National Marine Sanctuary Foundation.
-Its board members include Bruce Popham of Duck Key, Tom Davidson of Ocean Reef, Stephen Frink of Key Largo, Jeff Neidlinger of Big Pine Key and Rachel Bowman of Marathon.
-The chapter’s initial priorities include establishing partnerships with local businesses and organizations to invest in on-the-water conservation projects that help with coral restoration, fostering enjoyment of the sanctuary through infrastructure improvements and championing the sanctuary at the state and federal levels.
+Its board members include Bruce Popham of Duck Key, Tom Davidson of Ocean Reef, Stephen Frink of Key Largo, Jeff Neidlinger of Big Pine Key, and Rachel Bowman of Marathon.
+The chapter’s initial priorities include establishing partnerships with local businesses and organizations to invest in on-the-water conservation projects that help with coral restoration, fostering an enjoyment of the sanctuary through infrastructure improvements, and championing the sanctuary at the state and federal levels.

-“Florida Keys National Marine Sanctuary Foundation provides a way for businesses and our community to focus efforts on protecting, conserving and restoring the marine ecosystem that drives the local economy and our way of life,” said Bruce Popham.
+“Florida Keys National Marine Sanctuary Foundation provides a way for businesses and our community to focus efforts on protecting, conserving, and restoring the marine ecosystem that drives the local economy and our way of life,” said Bruce Popham.
 “We thank Scott Saunders, CEO of Fury Water Adventures for his commitment to and leadership in supporting a healthy future for our marine environment.”

-“Florida Keys National Marine Sanctuary looks forward to working with the new Foundation chapter to form even more partnerships with the local business community to ensure that the marine ecosystem we all deeply value can be enjoyed long into the future,” said Sarah Fangman, Superintendent of Florida Keys National Marine Sanctuary.
+“Florida Keys National Marine Sanctuary looks forward to working with the new Foundation chapter to form even more partnerships with the local business community to ensure that the marine ecosystem we all deeply value can be enjoyed long into the future,” said Sarah Fangman, Superintendent of the Florida Keys National Marine Sanctuary.

 “The National Marine Sanctuary Foundation is proud to have a local partner in the Florida Keys to work with the sanctuary and local communities to restore, protect and conserve this precious ecosystem,” said Kris Sarri, President and CEO of the National Marine Sanctuary Foundation.